eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 > Random sampling with a probability of an item being selected equals to a **square root of a number of contacts that this item got** (how popular the item was).

-**🚗Model:** item features are fed into the embedding layers with a dropout and 2 linear layers on top. **Item IDs are not included** into item features to allow model generalization.
+**🚗Model:** item features are fed into the embedding layers with a dropout and 2 linear layers on top. **Item IDs are not included** into item features to allow for model generalization.

 > The last layer is tanh to transform the output into the [-1, 1] range and **multiply by 128** later to fit into the INT8 to save memory in serving.

-Calculating scores for the positive sample and 4000 (the more — the better, constraint the GPU memory) negative samples for each pair.
+Calculating scores for the positive sample and 4000 (the more — the better, constraint of the GPU memory) negative samples for each pair.
 Taking highest scores from the negatives (top 100 wrongly predicted items) and computing the log-loss.

 > Learning only from the top 100 wrong predictions allows to **save on training time without loosing the accuracy**.

-**🔁Validation:** Time-based split, with **omitting 6 months** of data between training and validation.
+**🔁Validation:** precision at 8 is calculated on a test set.
+Time-based split, with **omitting 6 months** of data between training and validation.
 This is done to see how model will behave after 6 months of not training.

 **🎬Production:**
 The model is re-trained once per 6 months.
 This works fine because item IDs are not included into training so new items can be embedded into the space just by their features.
 So new items get's represented in a space as soon as they are posted.
 Embeddings are stored in Sphinx search engine, which allows quite a fast vector search (p99 is under 200ms with 200k rpm, sharded by category).